cup-of-devops/site/index.md

 ### Who we are?

 We are passionate DevOps architects with broad area of expertise, from automotive and business process to digitalisation and measurements,  who want to help people beyond of the scope of current activities.
-To be more presice, we are (Vladi)[https://www.linkedin.com/in/vladi-kulkov-bb519b105/] and (Abdul)[https://www.linkedin.com/in/abdul-basit-bb255913/], more information about us can be found by following that links.
+To be more presice, we are [Vladi](https://www.linkedin.com/in/vladi-kulkov-bb519b105/) and [Abdul](https://www.linkedin.com/in/abdul-basit-bb255913/), more information about us can be found by following that links.

 ### How to participate?
+Create an issue in [here](https://github.com/cup-of-devops/invite/issues) with following structure:
+- Title (short meaningfull definition)
+- Comment: deeper description with any sources like links, that can help us to understand problematic better
+- Please also add in comment info about yourself